Battlegroup (army): India

 India, with the adoption of the Cold Start Doctrine, has come up with independent brigade groups a little larger in composition than a task force.
 It is composition mix of all elements for specific war purpose against Pakistan.
-Offensive elements comprise independent armed brigade groups (usually composed of armor units) and independent offensive brigade groups (usually composed of infantry); the Indian Army has substantially reduced the time it took to deploy its forces on its borders.
+Offensive elements comprise independent armed brigade groups (usually composed of armour units) and independent offensive brigade groups (usually composed of infantry); the Indian Army has substantially reduced the time it took to deploy its forces on its borders.

 South Africa

 In the South African Army development of semi-independent battlegroups developed mainly out of Task Force Juliet's experiences with a focus on high mobility speed and distance in the vastness of the South West African/Southern Angolan theater.
 These mechanized battlegroups resorted under 60 Brigade such as 61 Mechanised Battalion Group.